wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

   - name: url
     types:
       - String
+      - URL
     examples:
       - |-
         "http://www.site.com/page.html"
-    content: Match an exact url
+    content: Match an exact url.
+Can be defined using a string or a `URL` instance
   - name: |-
       begin:...
     types: